Igbathscaller/Tetris/README.md

 - Spinning and Rotation without kicks implemented.
 (O piece shouldn't move when spinning)

 **5/30/2021**
 - Made the board into a col by row matrix.
-(THIS MIGHT CAUSE MANY BUGS.
-IF FOUND PLS REPORT!)
 - SRS is possibly complete.
 Might need more testing to verify.
 - Clearing lines is done (Basic Tetris Functionality is done)
 - Smoother Button Pressing/Holding.
 Smooth DAS and ARR